muditbhatt-5/muditbhatt-5/README.md

 ### 🚀 Passionate Full-Stack Developer

-I'm specialized in modern web and app development, enthusiastic about creating efficient and scalable applications.
+I'm specialized in modern web and app development, enthusiastic about creating efficient and scalable applications..

 ---